 Sponsor: (insert the organization sponsoring this research)

-Funding Source: (insert the name of the funding source, if this is different from the Sponsor; for studies supported with internal funds, list Spectrum Health as the funding source.
+Funding Source: (insert the name of the funding source, if this is different from the Sponsor; for studies supported with internal funds, list Corewell Health as the funding source.
 This may be deleted if the funding source and sponsor are the same entity.)

 “You” refers to the participant (include only if adult study)